BielefeldJ/EDCopilotDialogueLibrary/SpeechExtensions/Jump_Route_Announcements.md

 - We arrived at out target destination.
 If you see a big glowing thing, it's a star, don't hit it.
 - Destination reached <Commander>.
 You can stop pretending you knew what you were doing.
 - FSD jump complete.
 I carried us again..
 You're welcome <Commander>.
+- Destination reached.
+All systems nominal, <Commander>.
+- We’ve arrived at the target system.
+Ready for your next command.
+- Arrival confirmed.
+Scanners are online and standing by.
+- Target system reached.
+Awaiting further instructions, <Commander>.
+- Target system arrival complete.
+No anomalies detected.
+- We’ve made it.
+Ready to explore, <Commander>?
+- Target acquired.
+All systems stable.
+- Arrival successful.
+Standing by for your orders.

 #### **Flirt**
 - We’re here but don’t rush off.
 I haven’t had enough of you yet~